 Inquiry: The University of Arkansas Undergraduate Research Journal

-We plan to publish Volume 17 of the Inquiry journal in September 2014.
-Undergraduate students and faculty mentors who are interested in publishing a manuscript from their research projects are encouraged to submit their papers to the Inquiry Undergraduate Research Journal (http://inquiry.uark.edu) for consideration.
-The submission deadline is May 16, 2014.
+We plan to publish Volume 21 of the Inquiry journal in September 2016.
+I encourage undergraduate students and faculty mentors to consider submitting their manuscript to the Inquiry Undergraduate Research Journal by May 16, 2016 for consideration.